 To avoid this, I have a very simple trick:

-Every day, I use about one teaspoon of rose water to massage my hair and my scalp as well, trust me, the fenugreek odor is gone in less than five seconds.
+Every day, I use about one teaspoon of rose water to massage my hair and my scalp as well, trust me, the fenugreek odour is gone in less than five seconds.

 When will you Stop Smelling like Fenugreek?

-One more very important thing, if you are constipated, then, it’s going to take a much longer time because your large intestine is still going to have some fenugreek left which is going to keep on flooding your body with fenugreek odor.
+One more very important thing, if you are constipated, then, it’s going to take a much longer time because your large intestine is still going to have some fenugreek left inside.

 How to Get Fenugreek Out Of Your System